-Spiegel was appointed director of Office of Driver Services within the Motor Vehicle Division on January 29, 2016.
+Gillett was appointed director of the Motor Vehicle Division in June 2017.

-She started her career with the Iowa DOT in 2010, first as a records administrative assistant working out of the Ankeny driver's license station, and then as a member of the Motor Vehicle Division's management team, serving as the division's communications and policy officer, where she lead the development of web-based services, internal and external communications, and administrative rule and legislative proposals.
+She started her career with the Iowa DOT in 2010, first as a records administrative assistant working out of the Ankeny Driver & Identification Service Center, and then as a member of the Motor Vehicle Division's management team, serving as the division's communications and policy officer, where she led the development of web-based services, internal and external communications, and administrative rule and legislative proposals.